hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - Old Transaction Author Agreements should be explicitely retired (see next section)

-- Ratification date can not be changed for existing Agreements after creation.
+- Ratification timestamp can not be changed for existing Agreements after creation.

 #### Disabling Transaction Author Agreement

-- Individual transaction author agreements can be disabled by setting retirement date using `TRANSACTION_AUTHOR_AGREEMENT` transaction.
+- Individual transaction author agreements can be disabled by setting retirement timestamp using `TRANSACTION_AUTHOR_AGREEMENT` transaction.
-Retirement date can be in future, in this case deactivation of agreement won't happen immediately, it will be automatically deactivated at required date instead.
+Retirement timestamp can be in future, in this case deactivation of agreement won't happen immediately, it will be automatically deactivated at required time instead.

-- Retirement date value may have any precision (seconds, milliseconds, etc.)
+- Retirement timestamp value may have any precision up to seconds.

-- It is possible to change existing retirement date of agreement by sending a `TRANSACTION_AUTHOR_AGREEMENT` transaction with a new retirement date.
+- It is possible to change existing retirement timestamp of agreement by sending a `TRANSACTION_AUTHOR_AGREEMENT` transaction with a new retirement timestamp.
 This may potentially re-enable already retired Agreement.
-Re-enabling retired Agreement needs to be considered as an exceptional case used mostly for fixing disabling by mistake or with incorrect retirement date specified.
+Re-enabling retired Agreement needs to be considered as an exceptional case used mostly for fixing disabling by mistake or with incorrect retirement timestamp specified.

-- It is possible to delete retirement date of agreement by sending a `TRANSACTION_AUTHOR_AGREEMENT` transaction without a retirement date or retirement date set to `None`.
+- It is possible to delete retirement timestamp of agreement by sending a `TRANSACTION_AUTHOR_AGREEMENT` transaction without a retirement timestamp or retirement timestamp set to `None`.
 This will either cancel retirement (if it hasn't occurred yet), or disable retirement of already retired transaction (re-enable the Agreement).
-Re-enabling retired Agreement needs to be considered as an exceptional case used mostly for fixing disabling by mistake or with incorrect retirement date specified.
+Re-enabling retired Agreement needs to be considered as an exceptional case used mostly for fixing disabling by mistake or with incorrect retirement timestamp specified.

 - Latest transaction author agreement cannot be disabled individually.

 - It is possible to disable all Transaction Author Agreements at once by sending `TRANSACTION_AUTHOR_AGREEMENT_DISABLE` transaction.
-This will immediately set current timestamp as retirement date of all not yet retired Transaction Author Agreements.
+This will immediately set current timestamp as retirement one for all not yet retired Transaction Author Agreements.

 - It's not possible to re-enable an Agreement right after disabling all agreements because there is no active latest Agreement at this point.
 A new Agreement needs to be sent instead.